 Predeceased by his parents and son Richard Paquette, he is survived by his wife, Sheila, his son Lou Paquette III and his wife Judy, his daughter Gail Paquette and her fiancé Steve Laflamme, his daughter Sarah MacKay and her long-time boyfriend Kyle Camyre, and his daughter Mandy (MacKay) Hess and her husband Scott.
 Lou is also survived by his 9 grandchildren and 4 great-grandchildren, his brother Robert Paquette and his wife Sally, his sister Eileen Couture and her husband Robert, many nieces and nephews, and longtime friends Ron, George, Jim, and Steve.

 Calling hours for Lou will be Monday, October 21, 2019 from 4:00PM - 7:00PM at Westfield Funeral Home and Cremation, 4 Princeton Street in Westfield.
 A private burial will take place at Massachusetts Veteran's Memorial Cemetery in Agawam.

-To send flowers to Lucien (Lou) J. Paquette II's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lucien (Lou) J. Paquette II, please visit our floral store.